The Deep Learning Artificial Neural Networks (NNs)

 general purpose, parallel-sequential computers

-that can process input sequences of arbitrary length (think of speech or videos).
+that can process input sequences of arbitrary length (think of speech data or videos).

-RNNs can in principle implement any program that can run on your laptop.
+RNNs can in principle implement any program that can run on your laptop or any other computer in existence.

 If we want to build an Artificial General Intelligence (AGI),

-then its underlying computational substrate must be something like an RNN—FNNs are fundamentally insufficient.
-RNNs relate to FNNs like general computers relate to mere calculators.
+then its underlying computational substrate must be something more like an RNN than an FNN as FNNs are fundamentally insufficient; RNNs are to FNNs as general computers are to pocket calculators.

 In particular, unlike FNNs, RNNs can in principle deal with problems